Prince William & Kate Middleton’s Plane Hits Scary Lightning Storm During Pakistan Tour

 — Emma Louise Bowden (@emmabowds) October 17, 2019

 The Inquisitr previously reported that the couple paid homage to Willliam’s late mother, Princess Diana, by visiting the children’s ward at the free Shaukat Khanum Memorial Cancer Hospital, founded by Pakistan Prime Minister Imran Khan.
-Princess Diana famously visited the hospital to speak with and encourage patients in the late 1990s.
+Diana famously visited the hospital to speak with and encourage patients in the late 1990s.

 View this post on Instagram